amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

   secretStore: eshop-secretstore
 ```

+Note how the example above references secrets from the local Redis store.

 ## Summary

 The Dapr Secrets Management building block provides the capability of storing and retrieving sensitive configuration settings like passwords and connection-strings.
 This prevents you from accidentally disclosing these by pushing them to a public repo, for instance.

 The building block supports several different secret stores and hides their complexity by making them available through the Dapr secrets management API.

 The `DaprClient` in the Dapr .NET SDK provides a method to retrieve secrets.
 There is also a .NET configuration provider that retrieves secrets upon application startup using the secrets management API.
-It makes the secrets available as configuration values you can use in your .NET code.
+It makes the secrets available as configuration values you can use in your .NET code from the .NET Core configuration system.

 You can retrieve secrets in your application code or reference them from other Dapr component configuration files.